spham395/04-Logic-Pseudocode_IDEs/01_pseudocode/02_pseudocode.md

 % (percent sign)-remainder

 **Rules of precedence**
-* Also called the order of operations
+* Expressed as Order of operations
-* Dictate the order in which operations in the same statement are carried out
+* States the order in which operations are carried out
 * Expressions within parentheses are evaluated first
 * All the arithmetic operators have left-to-right associativity
 * Multiplication and division are evaluated next